 Michael was appointed to the Board as Chairman in January 2015.
 Michael qualified as a chartered accountant with Coopers and Lybrand before spending five years in marketing for various US multinational technology companies.
 He went on to found Elderstreet Investments Limited in 1990 and is its executive chairman.
 For the past 25 years, he has specialised in raising finance and investing in the smaller companies sector.
 Michael is former chairman of PartyGaming plc, Computer Software Group, Planit Holdings and until August 2006 was chairman of FTSE100 company, The Sage Group plc, where he was a board director for 23 years.
-He is also a director and investor in many other quoted and unquoted companies including Netcall plc and Access Intelligence.
+He is also a director and investor in many other quoted and unquoted companies.